 Both Formal and Informal: Hola

 But not to worry, saying “hello!” in Spanish is simple enough.
 We almost all know to say “hola.“ Just remember that the letter h is silent in this case, just like it is in the English word “heir.”

 To be time-specific, you can use buenos dias (good morning), buenas tardes (good afternoon) and buenas noches (good night).
 But, of course, you can use hola in both formal and informal settings, at any time of day or night.

 Hallo is suitable for just about every situation, but you can also say Hi or Hey when greeting people in informal settings.

 Saying Salve is a safe option when you don’t know what setting you’re in and falls more into the formal side.
 Ciao is probably the most recognized Italian greeting.
 It’s an informal interjection and can mean both “hello” and “goodbye”.

 If you’re in the Indian subcontinent, you can get away with greeting everybody with just one word: Namaste.

+Hindi greetings are not time-specific, so you can use this one any time of the day or night.
+You use it to begin and end interactions with both friends and strangers, young and old.
 The expression is paired with a slight bow of the head.
 Place both palms in front of the chest in a prayer-like position.
 As you say “namaste,” bow your head slightly.
 This gesture is called the pranamasana gesture.

 Latin was the dominant language of the Roman Empire from 6th century BC to 600 AD.